e7dal/bubble3/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

     $ flake8 bubble tests
-    $ python setup.py test
-    $ tox
+    $ behave

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and behave, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::